diegoperez16/NeonRunnerArtifactHeist/CONTRIBUTING.md

 - Create a feature branch for larger changes
 - Write clear, descriptive commit messages
 - Test your changes before pushing

+## Commit Message Format

+Use short imperative messages: add feature X fix bug in Y refactor Z for clarity

+## Reporting Issues

+If something in the game feels broken or off, note the exact behavior and which commit introduced it if possible.
+Use git log to narrow it down.